Flowers are a great addition to any garden! Here are some easy to grow annuals guaranteed to brighten up every corner of your yard, patio or balcony.

 Petunia x hybrida are another sun-loving annual.
 They do well in hanging baskets, window boxes and along walkways.

-Single flower, doubles and ruffles come in so many colours and colour combinations!
+Single flower, doubles and ruffles come in so many colors and color combinations!
 Red, white, red & white, pale yellow, deep velvety purple, light purple, pink, magenta, fuchsia…there is bound to be one you will fall in love with.

 To keep the plants from getting scraggly and leggy, pinch off the dried, dead flowers and your plants will bloom all summer.